They rejected coronavirus shots in vaccine-rich countries. In the hospital, they changed their minds.

 Eyers, who was placed on a ventilator, told a nurse shortly before he died that he “wished he had been vaccinated,” McCann said.

 These stories offer a window into the dynamics behind the global inequality of vaccine distribution.
-Eyers’s story gained widespread attention in the United Kingdom, where some 88 percent of those aged over 18 have received at least one shot, but officials are weighing how to convince swaths of the younger population to get inoculated, especially given that vaccinating children is proving highly contentious.
+Eyers’s story gained widespread attention in the United Kingdom, where some 88 percent of those age 18 and over have received at least one shot, but officials are weighing how to convince swaths of the younger population to get inoculated, especially given that vaccinating children is proving highly contentious.

-The United States, where some 58 percent of the total population have received at least one dose, and Canada, where 70 percent have, face similar issues even as some regions such as Africa and much of Asia struggle to get vaccine supply at all.
+The United States, where some 58 percent of the total population have received at least one dose, and Canada, where 70 percent have, face similar issues even as regions such as Africa and much of Asia struggle to get vaccine supply at all.

-In Canada, 33-year-old Katharina Giesbrecht who follows the Mennonite faith, believed she didn’t need to get vaccinated because God would protect her from the virus.
+In Canada, 33-year-old Katharina Giesbrecht, a follower of the Mennonite faith, believed she didn’t need to get vaccinated because God would protect her from the virus.
 “He knows what the next step is, whether we die or we don’t,” she told Canada’s CBC News.

 Giesbrecht, who lives alone in the province of Manitoba, said she contracted the disease in May, despite wearing protective gear when leaving the house.
-She said she feared she would die as her breathing became worse, eventually ending up in the hospital with pneumonia.
+She said she feared she would die as her breathing became worse, eventually landing her in the hospital with pneumonia.
 Now, Giesbrecht says she has since booked her vaccine and wants to encourage others who are religious and hesitant to receive their doses, too.

-“God gave us doctors for a reason, and medicine that we can use to help us feel better,” Giesbrecht said.
-Hospital officials from the Boundary Trails Health Centre, around 100 kilometers southwest of Winnipeg, where Giesbrecht received treatment, told CBS in June that nearly all patients admitted with covid-19 had been unvaccinated.
+“God gave us doctors for a reason, and medicine that we can use to help us feel better,” Giesbrecht told CBC.
+Hospital officials from the Boundary Trails Health Center, southwest of Winnipeg, where Giesbrecht received treatment, told CBC in June that nearly all patients admitted with covid-19 had been unvaccinated.

-“I should have gotten the damn vaccine,” 39-year-old Micheal Freedy from Las Vegas texted his fiancee, Jessica DuPreez, shortly before he died of the coronavirus, which put him in an intensive care unit last month.
+“I should have gotten the damn vaccine,” 39-year-old Micheal Freedy of Las Vegas texted his fiancee, Jessica DuPreez, shortly before he died of the coronavirus, which put him in an intensive care unit last month.

 Freedy was not opposed to vaccination, DuPreez told The Washington Post this week.
-But like many Americans who have yet to get their shots, the father of five wanted to wait and learn more about how people reacted to the vaccine before he had his dose.
+But like many Americans who have yet to get their shots, the father of five wanted to wait and learn more about how people reacted to the vaccines before he got inoculated.

 “I would take a bad reaction to the vaccine over having to bury my husband.
-I would take that any day,” Freedy’s fiancee, who is now an avid campaigner for people to become vaccinated, told CNN.
+I would take that any day,” Freedy’s fiancee, who is now an avid campaigner for people to get vaccinated, told CNN.

 Elsewhere, in Tennessee, a conservative talk radio host Phil Valentine, who publicly espoused his skepticism toward vaccines was hospitalized by the virus last month and his family say he has been in critical health, requiring treatment on an ECMO machine — a last resort for covid-19 patients whose oxygen levels remain low even on ventilators.